Neutrino-Deuteron Reactions at Solar Neutrino Energies in Pionless Effective Field Theory with Dibaryon Fields: Analytic Expression for the reaction amplitudes

-where $\gamma$ is the deuteron binding momentum, $\gamma = \sqrt{2m_NB}$: $B$ is the deuteron binding energy, and $\mu_V = 1+\kappa_V$.
+where $\gamma$ is the deuteron binding momentum, $\gamma = \sqrt{2m_NB}$; $B$ is the deuteron binding energy, and $\mu_V = 1+\kappa_V$.
 The LECs $l_{1A}$, $l_{2A}$, and $l_1$ for the contact interactions are defined as

-As discussed in Ref.~\cite{prc2005}, we separate the LECs $L_{1A}$, $L_{2A}$, and $L_1$ into two parts: the one consists of the effective range terms so as to reproduce the result from the effective range theory, and the other is the unfixed constants $l_{1A}$, $l_{2A}$, and $l_1$ which may correspond to the small correction from a mechanism in high energy such as meson exchange currents.
+As discussed in Ref.~\cite{prc2005}, we separate the LECs $L_{1A}$, $L_{2A}$, and $L_1$ into two parts: one consists of the effective range terms so as to reproduce the result from the effective range theory, and the other consists of the unfixed constants $l_{1A}$, $l_{2A}$, and $l_1$, which may correspond to small corrections from a mechanism at high energy such as meson exchange currents.
 We note that LECs do not appear for the isoscalar vector parts in Eqs. (\ref{eq;XVS3S1}) and (\ref{eq;tildeXVS3S1}) due to conserved vector current (CVC).
 In addition, the sign for $l_{1A}$ above is opposite to that in Refs.~\cite{plb2008,nnfusion}.

 $\Gamma_{4(1,2)}^{(NN)}(p,q)$ are four-point vertex functions for the $NN=np,nn,pp$ channels, $\Gamma_{3(0)}^{(NN)}(p)$ and $\Gamma_{3(1,2)}^{(NN)}(p,q)$ are three-point vertex functions, and $D_s^{(NN)}(p)$ and $D_t^{(np)}(p)$ are dressed two-nucleon propagators for spin singlet and spin triplet channels, respectively.
 For the $np$ and $nn$ channels we have \bea \Gamma_{4(1)}^{(np,nn)}(p,q) &=& \frac{1}{2pq}\ln\left( \frac{\gamma^2+(p+\frac12q)^2}{\gamma^2+(p-\frac12q)^2 } \right)\,, \\ \Gamma_{4(2)}^{(np,nn)}(p,q) &=& \frac{1}{pq}\left[ 1 -\frac{\gamma^2+p^2+\frac14q^2}{2pq}\ln\left( \frac{\gamma^2+(p+\frac12q)^2}{\gamma^2+(p-\frac12q)^2} \right) \right]\,, \\ \Gamma_{3(1)}^{(np,nn)}(p,q) &=& \frac{1}{q}\left[ \frac{\pi}{2} - \arcsin\left( \frac{\gamma^2+p^2-\frac14q^2}{\sqrt{ (\gamma^2+p^2+\frac14q^2)^2 - (pq)^2 } } \right) + \frac{i}{2}\ln\left( \frac{\gamma^2+(p+\frac12q)^2}{\gamma^2+(p-\frac12q)^2} \right) \right]\,, \nnb \\ && \\ \Gamma_{3(2)}^{(np,nn)}(p,q) &=& -\frac{\gamma^2+p^2+\frac14q^2}{q^3}\left[ \frac{\pi}{2}-\arcsin\left( \frac{\gamma^2+p^2-\frac14q^2}{\sqrt{ (\gamma^2+p^2+\frac14q^2)^2-(pq)^2 } } \right) \right. \nnb \\ && \left. + \frac{i}{2}\ln\left( \frac{\gamma^2+(p+\frac12 q)^2}{\gamma^2+(p-\frac12q)^2} \right) \right] + \frac{1}{q^2}(\gamma+ip)\,, \\ D_s^{(np,nn)}(p) &=& \frac{1}{ -\frac{1}{a_0^{(np,nn)}} + \frac12r_0^{(np,nn)}p^2 -ip }\,, \\ D_t^{(np)}(p) &=& \frac{1}{ -\gamma + \frac12\rho_d(\gamma^2+p^2) -ip }\,, \ \ \ \Gamma_{3(0)}^{(np,nn)}(p) = 1\,, \eea where $a_0^{(NN)}$ are scattering lengths of the $NN$ scattering in the $^1S_0$ channel.